input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 representation of a byte string).
 And the string ``"dollar"`` would correspond to the token name.

-Let’s now define an object type to hold the information about the parties and what they want to exchange for convenience:
+Let's now define an object type to hold the information about the parties and what they want to exchange for convenience:

 .. code:: typescript